 I'm a second year PhD student at the Linguistics Graduate Program at University of Southern California, Dornsife College of Letters, Arts and Sciences.
-I am co-advised by Prof. Elsi Kaiser and Prof. Roumyana Pancheva.
+I am advised by Prof. Elsi Kaiser.
 My research interest is Experimental Syntax and Psycholinguistics with a focus on issues in Turkish.
 My theoretical interest lies on topics regarding clausal embedding like prolepsis, indexical shift, and perspective shift.
 In experimental domains, I am interested in interpretation of anaphoric elements and morphological decomposition.

-I currently work as a teaching assistant (TA) for Human Language and Technology (LING285), taught by Dr. Mary Byram Washburn, and I am a (volunteering) research assistant (RA) at Psycholinguistics of Mono- and Multilingualism Lab (PoMMLab) at USC, working with the principal investigator Dr. Zuzanna Fuchs.
+I currently work as a teaching assistant (TA) for the classs In a Word (LING110), taught by Dr. Hajime Hoji, and I am a (volunteering) research assistant (RA) at Psycholinguistics of Mono- and Multilingualism Lab (PoMMLab) at USC, working with the principal investigator Dr. Zuzanna Fuchs.

-I am the chief editor of University of Southern California Working Papers in Linguistics.
+I am in the organizational committee of University of Southern California Working Papers in Linguistics.
 I am also a member of Canadian Linguistic Association (CLA) and Linguistic Society of America (LSA).

 I obtained my MA degree in Linguistics from University of Calgary, in Canada.
 For my MA thesis, I worked on Raising Structures in Turkish under the supervision of Dr. Dennis Ryan Storoshenko.
 I have worked as a Teaching Assistant (TA) for various classes, and as a Research Assistant (RA) at Experimental Syntax Lab at University of Calgary, under the principal investigator Dr. Dennis Ryan Storoshenko.